Top Things to Do in Bikaner, Rajasthan

 Maharajas Express Luxury Train

-More Information about Maharajas Express
+More Information about the Maharajas Express

 3. Bikaner or Jaipur

-Every portion of Bikaner is filled with the royal colors of Rajasthan similar to Jaipur.
+Every portion of Bikaner is filled with the royal colors of Rajasthan, similar to Jaipur.
 But Jaipur is not Bikaner.
 While Jaipur is a bustling tourist destination, Bikaner is an unexplored city with great structures like Prachina Museum, Government Museum, and Ganga State Museum.
 It is also popular for housing several famous temples.

 It is situated beside Jaipur and there are so many destinations to visit by onward journey to Bikaner.
 The history of bikaner dates back to mid 1400s founded by a family of Jodhpur – Bika Rao and named Bikaner.